SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 Note, multiple parameters can be parsed to Graphit using either:
 - by passing a map as a parameter in which the parameters and their values will have been stored as key/value pairs
+- by passing a list of arguments and then loop over that list